Killer Ability: 2022: three-year-old season

 On his first appearance as a three-year-old Killer Ability started the 6.6/1 fourth favourite for the Satsuki Sho over 2000 metres at Hanshin Racecourse on 17 April.
 He started poorly before settling in mid-division and faded in the closing stages to come home thirteenth of the eighteen runners, beaten just over six lengths by the winner Geoglyph.
+After the Satsuki Sho, Killer Ability was entered in to the Tōkyō Yūshun held on May 29, where he finished sixth behind Do Deuce.